Shifts & Tasks

 Once you have ensured you a spot as a volunteer at Tinderbox, you can buy an additional ticket for accommodation at Fyens racing stadium for 1 person.
 This is only valid with a valid Access Pass.
 The ticket costs 495 kr. + fee.

 An overnight ticket gives access to the tent site, for one person.
 If you have more to share a tent, you have to buy an overnight ticket.

 There are only a limited number of accommodation tickets, so you need to be fast 😉

 If you lost something at Tinderbox and it was dropped off as lost and found, we will do everything to take good care of it.

-- During the build up and take down of Tinderbox, everything lost and found has to be handed in/picked up at “Site Office” on the festival site.
+- During the build up and take down of Tinderbox, everything lost and found has to be handed in/picked up at “Production Check-in” on the festival site.

 - During Tinderbox everything lost and found has to be handed in/picked up at the Information placed in front of the main entrance.
 We will keep all lost and found until Tuesday July 2nd at 12 pm.